ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 npm config set save-exact=true
 ```

 If you don't define an explicit version npm i will install the latest.
-This causes versions to potentionally change on every build.
+This causes versions to potentially change on every build.
 To avoid this explicitly define a version.

-Now when you install you can specify a version explitly like so:
+Now when you install you can specify a version explicitly like so:

 ```
 npm install -S angular-locker@2.0.2